Ankle Fracture in Emergency Medicine Medication

 Class Summary

 These agents are used for tetanus immunization.
-A booster injection in previously immunized individuals is recommended to prevent this potentially lethal syndrome.
+A booster injection is recommended for previously immunized individuals to prevent this potentially lethal syndrome.

 Tetanus toxoid adsorbed or fluid

-Used to induce active immunity against tetanus in selected patients; tetanus and diphtheria toxoids are immunizing agents of choice for most adults and children >7 y; administer booster doses throughout life to maintain tetanus immunity; pregnant patients should receive only tetanus toxoid, not a diphtheria antigen-containing product.
+Used to induce active immunity against tetanus in selected patients; tetanus and diphtheria toxoids are immunizing agents of choice for most adults and children >7 years; booster doses are needed throughout life to maintain tetanus immunity; pregnant patients should receive only tetanus toxoid—not a diphtheria antigen-containing product.

-In children and adults, may administer into deltoid or midlateral thigh muscles.
-In infants, preferred site is midthigh laterally.
+For children and adults, may be administered into deltoid or mid-lateral thigh muscles.
+For infants, preferred site is mid-thigh laterally.

 Immunoglobulins